Australia national rugby league team: 2020s

 Due to the COVID-19 pandemic, the 2021 Rugby League World Cup was delayed until the end of 2022.
 Throughout 2022, several NRL players with international heritage opting to play for their home nation during the World Cup, including Jarome Luai, Brian To'o and Joseph Sua’ali’i for Samoa, Felise Kafusi for Tonga, and Viliame Kikau, Apisai Koroisau, and Maika Sivo for Fiji.
 Mal Meninga named his 24-man squad on 5 October, with James Tedesco named as captain after previously playing for Italy in the 2017 World Cup.

 The campaign kicked off against Fiji at Headingley Stadium, winning 42–8, with debutants Jeremiah Nanai, Angus Crichton, and Harry Grant crossing for tries, Josh Addo-Carr getting a double, and Cameron Munster winning man of the match.
 The Kangaroos then crushed a hapless Scotland side 84–0 at Coventry Building Society Arena, with Addo-Carr scoring four tries, including a last-minute try off a no-look between the legs flick from Addo-Carr's Bulldogs teammate Matt Burton.
 Burton, Nathan Cleary, Isaah Yeo and Campbell Graham all scored tries on debut, with Addo-Carr also receiving man of the match.
 Meninga named his squad for Australia on 27 October, pairing together Cleary and Daly-Cherry Evans in the halves.
 The two had been in contention to be Meninga's first-choice halfback.
 Australia then went on to beat Italy 66–6 at Totally Wicked Stadium, with Tedesco scoring a try against his former team and Campbell Graham scoring a double.
 Australia entered the knockout stages beating Lebanon 48–4, setting up a closely fought 16–14 semi-final victory over New Zealand at Elland Road.
 Australia defeated Samoa 30–10 in the final, winning their 12th World Cup title in the process.

 In 2025, ahead of the 2025 Ashes, current head coach Kevin Walters suggested that the Australian Rugby League Commission had become more open to selecting overseas based players, with several "under consideration" for future tournaments.
 This coming after every Australia squad in recent years had been selected entirely from the NRL, however Walters stated that this was by convention and thre is no formal rule preventing overseas selection.

+Culture

+War cry

+From 1908 to 1967, the Australian team performed a war cry before Tests played in Great Britain and France.
+The war cry was first performed when the Kangaroos arrived at Tilbury Docks near London.
+It was developed after war cries had been performed on tours of Britain by the New Zealand All Blacks in 1905, the South African Springboks in 1906 and the New Zealand All Golds in 1907.
+It is believed that the war cry is derived from an indigenous chant on Stradbroke Island, Queensland, Australia.

+The Kangaroos performing the war cry prior to the test against Great Britain in 1963 at Station Road.